jamesgeraghty/compsys_assignment_2/README.md

 ---
 - Python - Due to its user-friendly data structures and the extensive support libraries available, Python is primarily used to write the programs for this project.

-- JavaScript - When building the cross platform app between Firebase and Glitch,
+- JavaScript - When building the cross platform app between Firebase and Glitch, Javascript was used to implement the link between the data and the web applcation.
+WIA MQTT api collects temperature data from through the sense hat.

 - HTML and CSS - are used to design the website that displays the information collected from the Raspberry PI.